mjdave/tui/README.md

 ```

-With no virtual machine, and no bindings required in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
+With no virtual machine, and no bindings required to access data in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded immediately.
 Functions and for loops are quickly serialized and called as required.

 This means tui can solve two problems.
 You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary (todo) and human readable data formats.

 Or you can use it as a data format and serialization library.
-Where you might have used XML, JSON, plists, or other ways of storing and sharing data, tui reads JSON out of the box, while adding a bunch of new features.
+Where you might have used XML, JSON, plists, or other formats for storing and sharing data, tui reads JSON out of the box, while adding a bunch of new features.

 # What tui is not
 tui is not finished!